tonokip/gfx/readme.md

  - [Microchip MPLAB® Harmony Pages](https://microchip-mplab-harmony.github.io/)

 This repository contains the MPLAB® Harmony Graphics Suite.
-The suite supports a free fast to market, graphics software development environment for MicrochipMPLAB® 32-bit SAM and PIC microprocessor devices.
+The suite supports a free fast to market, graphics software development environment for Microchip MPLAB® 32-bit SAM and PIC microprocessor devices.
 Refer to the following graphics links for release notes, home page, training materials, framework and application help.
 Find multiple graphics application examples in the gfx_apps repo also on github.
  - [Release Notes](./release_notes.md)